lucianoforks/tetris-os/README.md

 ##### Planned
 - High quality PWM-based speaker sound
 ##### Wishful thinking
-- AC97 or HD-audio, depending on what is onboard the old computer.
+- AC97 or HD-audio, depending on what is onboard my old computer.
 Requires PCI setup among other things, so not the easiest thing to combat.

 # TETRIS-OS: An operating system that only plays Tetris.